 The AT-415B measures 15 inches in diameter.
 The antenna and coaxial cord are coated with a weather resistant finish.
 The end of the coaxial cable that connects to the bottom of the antenna has a rubber hood to keep moisture out.
 You can read my review of the UFO Dual-Omni for more details about how it was tested.

 Other Outdoor TV Antenna and OTA DVR Resources

 If you want more step-by-step instructions for looking over signals, please look over my guide: How to Choose the Best TV Antenna & DVR.

 Check out my other guide on how to connect multiple TVs to one antenna for tips on that front.

 Once you have figured out what outdoor antenna to buy, you might want to start considering your options for recording all of the free TV that you’re getting.
-You can read my review on the best OTA DVR options, or just watch this video that I put together.
+You can read my review on the best OTA DVR options.

 Where to buy

 The “Big Boy” AT-400BV is easily the best outdoor TV antenna that I’ve tested.
 I more than doubled my channel lineup, got a better picture and even picked up a channel about 60 miles away.

 The Clearstream 2MAX is a solid runner-up that I wouldn’t hesitate recommending to anyone.
 The 2MAX is likely a better fit if you’re new to using an outdoor TV antenna because its compact and easy to assemble.
 I would buy this directly from AntennasDirect.
 Shipping on purchases over $50 is free.